UBC-MDS/textfeatureinfo/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+Anything labeled as a bug is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for relevant features.
+If there relevant improvements to a feature, this is open to whoevver wants to implement it.
+If there are additional features that have potential to be included, this is also open to whoever wants to implement this.
+Please follow appropriate code quality guidelines.

 ### Write Documentation

 You can never have enough documentation!
 Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.
+Please include documentation for any features that you include.

 ### Submit Feedback